mcgrof/kvm-boot/README.md

 	kernel /boot/vmlinuz-3.0.101-63-default root=/dev/disk/by-id/ata-QEMU_HARDDISK_QM00001-part2 resume=/dev/disk/by-id/ata-QEMU_HARDDISK_QM00001-part1 console=ttyS1,115200 console=ttyS1 crashkernel=256M-:128M showopts vga=0x314

 I have removed the splash=silent entry.
+Its unclear to me yet how to set up the GRUB_TERMINAL equivalent for the initial boot prompt to let you select a kernel at bootup, as with grub 0.9x.
+Because of this if you need to select a specific kernel or modify boot params you can force this on the menu.lst file or use the KVM_BOOT_ENABLE_GRAPHICS=true so you can use an SDL interface.

 After grub setup this you will need to run the boot loader refresh script for your distribution so that the grub configuration files get updated.